kabissa/eh6civimod/README.md

 eh6civimod
 ==========

-drupal 6 modules containing CiviCRM hooks (Erik Hommel) and drupal modules
+CiviCRM hooks and Drupal 6 modules created by Erik Hommel for kabissa.org